 Once you have two layers of border glued together, you can repeat the steps as many times as you desire.
 Start each new layer face-up and glue 6-8″ along one edge to hold your spacing.
 Then flip the whole thing order and let the straight lines guide you as you glue the rest of the strip.
 Many of my classroom board have 4-5 layers of border.
 It works even when you have that many pieces.

-Hanging Your Perfectly Layered Borders
+How to Hang Your Layered Borders

 Once your borders are finished, they are ready to hang!
 I use staples to attach the pieces just like any other bulletin board.
 Sections of border that are only a few feet long are very easy to hang.
 I created several faux-bulletin boards around my classroom and trimmed them with layered border as well.
 In those spaces, I used hot glue or packing tape to attach the borders to the paper backing.
 Both adhesives worked just fine.